United Kingdom Visa and Passport Requirements

 |Passport required||Return ticket required||Visa Required|

-A passport needs to be valid for the duration of stay to enter the United Kingdom.
-It is required by all nationals referred to in the chart above, except (1) EU nationals holding a valid national ID card.
+To enter the United Kingdom, a passport valid for the duration of stay is required by all nationals referred to in the chart above, except (1) EU, EEA and Swiss nationals holding a valid national ID card.
 The UK government does not require your passport to be valid for a minimum period of six (6) months from the date of entry into the United Kingdom.
+Your passport must be valid for the duration of stay.

 EU nationals are only required to produce evidence of their EU nationality and identity in order to be admitted to any EU member state.
 This evidence can take the form of a valid national passport or national identity card.
 Either is acceptable.
 Possession of a return ticket, any length of validity on their document, or sufficient funds for the length of their proposed visit should not be imposed.

-A passport is not required for British nationals travelling between Great Britain and Ireland (an official form of identification, such as a driver's licence, is required), Northern Ireland, the Channel Islands or the Isle of Man.
+A passport is not required for travel between Great Britain and Ireland (an official form of identification, such as a driver's licence, is required), Northern Ireland, the Channel Islands or the Isle of Man.
+However, some airlines or sea carriers consider a passport as the only valid proof of identification.
+Check with your airline or sea carrier before you travel.

 Passengers transiting the UK destined for the Republic of Ireland are advised to hold return tickets to avoid delay.